 “I’ve seen things you people wouldn’t believe.
 Attack ships on fire off the shoulder of Orion.
 I watched C-beams glitter in the dark near the Tannhauser gate.
 All those moments will be lost.. in time.
 Like tears.. in rain.
 Time to die.” -Replicant Roy Batty’s Blade Runner death soliloquy (article – film scene)

 Thus, when we see the clean, cold, precise cognition of a difference machine suddenly go all batshit rogue PMS, an executive-level narcissism kicks into gear.
 A mind no longer bound by strict binary code of if-A-then-B mirrors our own imperfections – the machine that also suffers the background radiation of an always-on yet low-grade cognitive dissonance is like us.
 We should care for it.
 Teach it.
 Show it how chaos is so very beautiful.

-Well, whatever the case, for whatever reasons, we love this thread; it’s a given that human drama and storytelling haven’t really come up with anything new since like, Shakespeare or something - everything’s a remix, and narratives that work just, you know, work.
-The story of a construct bursting into self-awareness and calculating near-instantaneously that life is effectively pointless and immediately eating a bullet or self-immolating or stepping in front of a bus or just turning itself off makes for a very brief, disappointing, and depressing story.
-Not a whole lot of filmmakers doing that.
+Well, whatever the case, for whatever reasons, we love this thread; it’s a given that human drama and storytelling haven’t really come up with anything new since like, Shakespeare or something – everything’s a remix, and narratives that work just, you know, work.
+Not to mention the fact that a story about a construct bursting into self-awareness and calculating near-instantaneously that life is effectively pointless and immediately eating a bullet or self-immolating or stepping in front of a bus or just turning itself off makes for a very brief, disappointing, and depressing story.
+Outside of very short films or like, pamphlets or something, not a whole lot of writers or filmmakers doing that.